igorsavinkin/entain-service-class/react-app.md

 # 1. Updated CORS Configuration
 Added `/leaderboard` to the allowed paths in `config/cors.php` so  React app can access the API

+# 2. Fixed Data Format
+Updated  PromotionController to convert the DTO objects to the snake_case format that  React app expects The controller now returns data with properties like player_rank, player_id, username, etc.

 # 3. Created Routes
 `/leaderboard` - API endpoint that returns JSON data `/leaderboard-app` - Serves the React app
 # 4. Created React App View
 Created `resources/views/leaderboard-app.blade.php` with  React code Fixed the React syntax to work with the browser-based version